 - Be enrolled for the Self Assessment online service at the same time - this is where you will register (yup another registering process) to fill out your self-assessment tax returns each tax year.

 - You’ll also get a letter within 10 working days with an activation code.
 You’ll need this to be able to login to your account on HMRC.

 RIGHT!
-I hope you have plenty of tea and biscuits on the ready.
-We're going to get through this process together!!
+Have your tea and biscuits at the ready.
+We're going to get through this process together!